AaronTheITGuy/Project-Azazel/README.md

 - 3D printed shrouds to cover any lights, such as the light on my PDU power switch for example
 - Disk spindown in Unraid to reduce heat produced by the array
 - CPU undervolt to limit heat output

+## To Conclude...
+As of today, this is as far as this project has gone.
+However, that's not to say I'm finished.
+Azazel has been specifically designed to grow alongside me, so stay tuned for any and all future upgrades that Azazel has yet to receive